 - Evaluating Grading Policies

-- Assistance Offered by Center for Teaching Excellence
+- Assistance Offered by Center for Innovation in Teaching and Learning

 - References for Further Reading

 The end-of-course grades assigned by instructors are intended to convey the level of achievement of each student in the class.
 These grades are used by students, other faculty, university administrators, and prospective employers to make a multitude of different decisions.
 Unless instructors use generally-accepted policies and practices in assigning grades, these grades are apt to convey misinformation and lead the decision-maker astray.
 When grading policies are practices are carefully formulated and reviewed periodically, they can serve well the many purposes for which they are used.

 What might a faculty member consider to establish sound grading policies and practices?
 The issues which contribute to making grading a controversial topic are primarily philosophical in nature.
 There are no research studies that can answer questions like: What should an "A" grade mean?
 What percent of the students in my class should receive a "C?"
 Should spelling and grammar be judged in assigning a grade to a paper?
 What should a course grad represent?
 These "should" questions require value judgments rather than an interpretation of research data; the answer to each will vary from instructor to instructor.
 But all instructors must ask similar questions and find acceptable answers to them in establishing their own grading policies.
 It is not sufficient to have some method of assigning grades--the method used must be defensible by the user in terms of his or her beliefs about the goals of an American college education and tempered by the realities of the setting in which grades are given.
 An instructor's view of the role of a university education consciously or unwittingly affects grading plans.
 The instructor who believes that the end product of a university education should be a "prestigious" group which has survived four or more years of culling and sorting has different grading policies from the instructor who believes that most college-aged youths should be able to earn a college degree in four or more years.